 - Temperature: Prefers warm and humid conditions.
 Keep above 60 F if possible, but it can survive brief cold spells with some die-back.

 - Soil: A very well-drained potting mix, including plenty of perlite.
-Almost an orchid mix.
+Uses almost an orchid mix.

 - Fertilizer: Feed regularly with liquid fertilizer throughout the growing season.

-Propagation by stem cuttings with a rooting hormone.
+Propagation is best by using stem cuttings with a rooting hormone.
 Keep cuttings warm and protected until new growth emerges.
 Remember, it can take a little while for new cuttings to root, so be patient and keep them in a moist, warm area.
 Many gardeners choose to bag their cuttings to seal in moisture and improve chances of survival.

 In nature, M. adansonii are climbers, scooting up rainforest trees into the canopy and enlarging as they grow.
 Most growers, however, use them as trailers or hanging plants, which necessitates less frequent repotting.
 Repot every other year as needed, and refresh potting soil annually.
 Failure to keep them in nutritious soil will hurt these plants.

 There are actually 41 species of Monstera, including the M. adanonsii.
 All of them are native to Mexico, Central, and South America, although some of the species are likely extinct in their native habitat.
 Like many aroids, M. adansonii has two leaf forms—juvenile and adult.
 Most plants in garden centers will feature juvenile leaf forms, with the characteristic holes in the leaf.
-Much of the confusion surrounding this species is because the plant changes forms several times as it ages and no two plants look the same.
+Much of the confusion surrounding this species is because the plant changes form several times as it ages and no two plants look the same.